 Venice is a city like no other.
 It’s beautiful, enchanting and artistic in a way I just haven’t found in other cities.
 I could return over and over again.

 Traveling to Venice means taking precautions to be a responsible traveler.
 I’ll have more on that below, but keep that in mind when planning your trip.
+Here’s how to spend 4 days in Venice on a budget!

 How to Spend 4 Days in Venice on a Budget